sarah-udacity/lesson-json-processor/README.md

 ## Instructions

 1. Download lesson JSON and/or YAML files from Mocha
-2. Save JSONS in the `/jsons` folder
+2. Save JSONs in the `/jsons` folder
+3. Save YAMLs in the `/yamls` folder
-3. Run the python code:
+4. Run the python code:

     ```py
     python3 find_deprecated.py